Skynet (satellite): Skynet 6

-As of December 2019, the MoD was processing requests for information from potential bidders for the Skynet 6 Service Delivery Wrap contract.

 On 3 July 2020, the UK Government announced that it had acquired a 45% stake in the OneWeb low Earth orbit satellite communications company, for US$500 million including a golden share to give it control over any future ownership sale.
 Analysts believe OneWeb will be incorporated into the Skynet 6 architecture.
 OneWeb satellites are already manufactured by a joint venture including Airbus Defence and Space, which positions the current Skynet operator well for future involvement in Skynet 6.

-In 2021, a one-year transition is expected to start from the Airbus PFI contract to the new Service Delivery Wrap contract which will operate ground stations until a new generation of satellites under an Enduring Capability contract are launched from about 2028.
+In 2021, a one-year transition was expected to start from the Airbus PFI contract to the new Service Delivery Wrap contract which will operate ground stations until a new generation of satellites under an Enduring Capability contract are launched from about 2028.
 This transition is expected to cost about £6 billion.

+In February 2023, Babcock International won the Service Delivery Wrap support contract to operate and manage Skynet, including the ground infrastructure and integrating new user terminals, for six years from March 2024 at a cost of £400 million.

+During 2023 contractors were preparing to bid on the SkyNet Enduring Capability programme, which is split into two contracts: the major one to deliver a constellation of up to three geostationary wideband satellite systems for launch from 2028 to 2030, and a smaller contract for a narrowband service for tactical battlefield access.

+In 2024, Airbus was given an 18-year contract for the design, manufacture and support of capability enhanced ground modems for communication with Skynet including the forthcoming Skynet 6A satellite.
+It will be a software-defined radio system capable of processing multiple waveforms on all commonly-used frequencies, including X-band.

+In 2025, Amazon subsidiary Kuiper Systems was given a contract to study an advanced communications architecture using "translator" satellites to bridge between military, government and private satellites.
+U.S. DARPA has been working on a similar architecture.
+As of May 2025, non-MOD-owned satellite capacity is being sought to augment Skynet.

 Information assurance

-In early 1999, Reuters reported that the Skynet system was breached by a group of hackers who issued blackmail threats against the MoD.
+In early 1999, Reuters reported that the Skynet system was breached by a group of hackers who issued blackmail threats against the MOD.
 Duncan Campbell reported that the wire reports were wrong.